slazav/mapsoft2/core/Readme.md

 -----------------
 ## ConvBase class

-Point transformation.
-Children can redefine frw_pt() and bck_pt() methods.
-Also contains two factors, for scaling before and after actual transformation.
+Trivial point transformation with two factors for scaling before and after the transformation..
+Children can redefine frw_pt() and bck_pt() methods to build more complicated transformations.

 Note that in some cases forward and backward conversions are different (accuracy is always calculated in source units).